Sunday, October 6, 2024

 Second Love: Cardinal Azzolino was this to Kristina, following Ebba Sparre.

-Shared Family Quirks: Kristina inherited her/his/their sometimes overly daring and fearless personality from her/his/their father King Gustav II Adolf, and she/he/they inherited her/his/their anxious tendencies and almost lifelong trouble with understanding and managing finances from her/his/their mother Maria Eleonora.
+Shared Family Quirks: Kristina inherited her sometimes overly daring and fearless personality from her father King Gustav II Adolf, and she inherited her anxious tendencies and almost lifelong trouble with understanding and managing finances from her mother Maria Eleonora (mother and daughter were probably both autistic, with Maria also plausibly having bipolar disorder and borderline personality disorder).

-The Shut-In: Was forced to be this for a few years as a young child during the most serious period of her/his/their mother's grief at the death of Kristina's father.
+The Shut-In: Was forced to be this for a few years as a young child during the most serious period of her mother's grief at the death of Kristina's father.

-Shipper on Deck: In 1651 Kristina functioned as this toward Jakob Kasimir de la Gardie and Ebba Sparre, even going so far as to force Ebba to break off her engagement to Bengt Oxenstierna.
-Kristina tried to justify this by saying that Ebba and Bengt were cousins too closely related and that she/he/they therefore forbade their union, but it is also known that she/he/they greatly preferred the De la Gardie family over the Oxenstierna family, and she wanted to keep Ebba close.
+Shipper on Deck: In 1651 Kristina functioned as this toward Jakob Kasimir de la Gardie and Ebba Sparre, even going so far as to force a distressed Ebba to break off her engagement to Bengt Oxenstierna.
+Kristina tried to justify this by saying that Ebba and Bengt were cousins too closely related and that she therefore forbade their union, but it is also known that she greatly preferred the De la Gardie family over the Oxenstierna family, and she wanted to keep Ebba close to her by having her marry into that family.

 Significant Wardrobe Shift: See "The Makeover".

-Sir Swears-a-Lot (or Lady Swears-a-Lot): Contrary to libellous claims that Bourdelot taught Kristina to swear, Kristina writes in her/his/their autobiography that she/he/they picked up the habit as a child growing up in early 17th century Swedish culture where everyone swore, but that she/he/they had quit it in later adulthood.
+Sir Swears-a-Lot (or Lady Swears-a-Lot): Contrary to libellous claims that Bourdelot taught Kristina to swear, Kristina writes in her autobiography that she picked up the habit as a child growing up in early 17th century Swedish culture where everyone swore, but that she had quit it in later adulthood.

 Socially Awkward Hero

-Spell My Name with an S: The spelling of Kristina's name in English and in older Swedish varies between the K spelling and the spelling "Christina".
-Modern Swedish predominantly uses the K spelling, although the Ch spelling was used in Kristina's time and in her/his/their own handwriting.
-In Italian her name is rendered as "Cristina" and in French as "Christine".
+Spell My Name with an S: The spelling of Kristina's name in English and in Swedish varies between the K spelling and the spelling "Christina".
+Modern Swedish predominantly uses the K spelling, although the Ch spelling was used in Kristina's time and in her own handwriting.
+In Italian and Spanish her name is rendered as "Cristina" and in French and German as "Christine" (in German the "Christina" spelling also occurs).

 The Spock